Adolfi/UmbracoUnitTesting/README.md

 - [Testing IPublishedContentQuery using the UmbracoHelper](UmbracoUnitTesting.Tests/UmbracoHelper/PublishedContentQueryTests.cs)
 - [Testing GetCurrentMember using the MembershipHelper](UmbracoUnitTesting.Tests/MembershipHelper/MembershipHelperTests.cs)

 Note that some tests may have been renamed from the official documentation to reuse some models and controllers and thereby reudece the size of this project.
+Every class in this solution has a summary with a link to the official documentation, so any renaming should not be a problem.

 ## How to use this project:
 This solution contains two projects: A **.Core** project and a **.Tests** project.
 You'll notice that this solution does not contain any Umbraco website.